 Partnerships with other disciplines at UT—such as medical, life, and physical sciences—as well as with nearby industries and ORNL, help to create exceptional research opportunities for CBE graduate students and develop leadership roles in the vital technologies of the future.

-Additional research facilities include the Computational Materials Research Group, Joint Institute for Advanced Materials, Joint Institute in Biological Sciences, Joint Institute for Computational Sciences, and Sustainable Energy Education and Research Center.
+Additional research facilities include the Computational Materials Research Group, Institute for Advanced Materials and Manufacturing, Joint Institute in Biological Sciences, Joint Institute for Computational Sciences, and Sustainable Energy Education and Research Center.

 Visit our Research Overview page for more information.